microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 In bones, it is not possible to visually monitor this color change, thus perfusion of the neighboring soft tissues serves as an indirect marker of sufficient perfusion within the bone.
 To achieve correct perfusion of the vessels within the bone, we prolonged the perfusion time by instilling at least 2 ml of extra volume of contrast agent after all the superficial tissues of the extremity or head turned blue..
 After harvesting, the samples were fixed by immersion in 4% paraformaldehyde (PFA) solution and then imaged using a SKYSCAN 1172 (Bruker microCT, Kontich, Belgium).
-The full collection of all relevant scanning and reconstruction parameters for each dataset shown in all figures is given in a table in the [Supplementary Materials].
-Very briefly, this scan was performed with an X-ray source acceleration voltage of 50 kV and an X-ray source current of 200 µA.
+This scan was performed on a SKYSCAN 1172 with an X-ray source acceleration voltage of 49 kV and an X-ray source current of 200 µA.
-The sample was rotated over totally 360° with one projection acquired at each 0.05° and 3 projections were averaged.
+Projection images were recorded over a sample rotation of 360°, with one projection acquired at each 0.05° and 3 projections being averaged for noise reduction.
+Each projection image with a size of 4000 x 2672 pixels was exposed for 985 ms.
-This resulted in an isometric voxel size of 2.98 µm.
+This resulted in an isometric voxel size of 2.99 µm.
+All relevant scanning and reconstruction parameters for each dataset shown in each figure are given in the [Supplementary Materials].

 Figure @fig:1 shows the bone microstructure and vascularization of a tibia of a 21-month-old VEGF transgenic male mouse.
 This visualization approach enabled a simultaneous display of bone, its vascularization, and their segmentation.